Michae1CC/aws-cdk-examples/cognito-saml-identity-pools/README.md

-# Cognito User Pools and Identity with SAML IDPs
+# Cognito User Pools and Identity Pools with SAML IDPs

 AWS Cognito provides a mechanism for both user authentication and user authorization within AWS managed applications.
 Cognito User Pools handle the